-Fully compensating managing partners is harder for small and mid-sized firms who often rely on the managing partner’s economic contributions to sustain profitability.
+Fully compensating managing partners is harder for small and mid-sized firms that often rely on the managing partner’s economic contributions to sustain profitability.
 Which should come first?: Improved performance followed by incentives?
 Or incentives first to create improved performance?
 This question is a common stumbling block for many firms.

-Making this decision and designing a compensation plan that fairly compensates for firm management and leadership is best accomplished using a structured process.
+Making this decision and designing a compensation plan that fairly compensates firm management and leadership is best accomplished using a structured process.